THAT WHICH IS PERFECT

 God’s love is a fruit of the Spirit and greatly to be desired.
 Authority and power already belong to God’s sons and there is no need to seek them.
 It is the Divine love that is to be pursued, cultivated, and valued.

-May be able to comprehend with all saints what is the breadth, and length, and depth, and height; (Ephesians 3:18)
+may be able to comprehend with all the saints what is the width and length and depth and height— (Ephesians 3:18)

 The Divine redemption is very broad, very deep.
 As we stated previously, to claim that we now have “all” God has for us is an arrogant attitude.
 It will cut us off from what is available to us.
 The Scriptures speak of a glorious Bride without blemish of any kind.
 Such a description is not true of the churches of our day.